IBM/Parameter-Seed-Set/docs/index.md

 ## Results

 Using our parameter seed set approach to label reduction, results in a **significant reduction of the action space**.
 Figure a (on the left below), presents the reduction on each PDDL problem instance for $$14$$ IPC domains and Figure b (on the right) on $$7$$ Hard-To-Ground domains.
 Both axes are log-scaled.
 Points below the diagonal indicate instances where the reduced label set is smaller than the original one.
 The distance from the diagonal indicates the significance of the reduction.
 Gray dashed lines below the diagonal represent the order of magnitude of the reduction.
-We see a substantial reduction going up to $$2$$ orders of magnitude on IPC problems and up to $$10$$ orders of magnitude on hard-to-ground domains
+We see a substantial reduction; going up to $$2$$ orders of magnitude on IPC problems and up to $$10$$ orders of magnitude on hard-to-ground domains

 ![](./images/reduction.png)